 Our guide and all-round Gambia expert on this tour, Paul, has been travelling to the country for many years and truly loves the place and its people.
 Initially working for a charitable organisation focused on conservation, he developed an extensive knowledge of the country and made many contacts that enable this tour to be such a fabulous opportunity for unique wildlife encounters and an unforgettable experience in a beautiful country.

-Starting from the pristine sands of Boboi Beach Lodge you will travel along the great river Gambia to the historic, colonial settlement of Georgetown, located on its own island in the river.
-Along the way you will take in the incredible beauty of the natural scenery, join a river safari to see the chimpanzees in their natural habitat and encounter a whole host of wildlife from birds of prey to hippos and dolphins.
+Starting from the pristine sands of Kartong you will travel along the great river Gambia to Tendaba, continuing a few days later to the historic, colonial settlement of Georgetown, located on its own island in the river.
+Along the way you can take in the incredible beauty of the natural scenery, join a river safari to see the chimpanzees in their natural habitat and encounter a whole host of wildlife from birds of prey to hippos and dolphins.

 As The Gambia is close to the equator temperatures and daylight hours remain relatively consistent, ranging from 25 to 35 degrees (albeit moderated by sea breezes, particularly at night).
 Best times to visit are November through to February which is after the wet season and a good time for bird watching.
 The earlier dates bring the clearest skies with stunning sunsets and views of the stars whilst the latter dates are the best for spotting mammals such as warthog and antelope in the shorter grass.